yugabyte/yugabyte-db/docs/content/latest/admin/yb-admin.md

 * *master_addresses*: Comma-separated list of YB-Master hosts and ports.
 Default value is `localhost:7100`.
 * *tablet_id*: The identifier (ID) of the tablet.
-* *ADD SERVER | REMOVE SERVER*: Subcommand to add or remove the server.
+* ADD_SERVER | REMOVE_SERVER: Subcommand to add or remove the server.
 * *peer_uuid*: The UUID of the tablet server hosting the peer tablet.
 * *PRE_VOTER | PRE_OBSERVER*: Role of the new peer joining the quorum.
 Required when using the `ADD_SERVER` subcommand.